Lucy Maria (1801 ship): Dutch ownership

-Lloyd's List reported on 21 August 1804 that a French squadron under the command of Admiral Linois' had captured Lucy Maria, and some other vessels, prior to 28 February as she was sailing from Bengal to China.
+Lloyd's List reported on 21 August 1804 that a French squadron under Admiral Charles-Alexandre Léon Durand Linois had captured Lucy Maria, and some other vessels, prior to 28 February as she was sailing from Bengal to China.

 However, that report was in error.
 Lucy Maria, Dawes, master, had put into Ambonya, having lost most of her crew to sickness.
-There the Dutch took possession of her and sent her to Batavia.
+The Batavian colonial authorities there took possession of her and sent her to Batavia.
 Captain Dawes survived for a few more days after her departure, but then died.
 Only three members of her crew survived.
 They arrived at Madras in the grab Nancy, from Tranquebar.

 The frigate HMS Greyhound and brig-sloop HMS Harrier recaptured her in 1806.

-The two Royal Navy vessels encountered a Dutch squadron consisting of the Dutch national frigate Pallas, Dutch East India Company corvette William, Dutch East Indiaman Victoria (or in some sources Vittoria), of about 800 tons (bm), and Dutch East Indiaman Batavier, of some 500 tons (bm).
+The two Royal Navy vessels encountered a Dutch squadron consisting of the 36-gun escort frigate Pallas, 24-gun escort corvette William and the East Indiamen Victoria and Batavier.
 The British captured all but William, which escaped.

 The Asiatic Annual Register... reported under the rubric "Bengal — Occurrences for October, 1806" that one of the Dutch vessels that Greyhound and Harrier had captured was Lucy Maria.
 The article does not specify whether she was Victoria or Batavier, but Lucy Maria better fits the size descriptions of Victoria.
 The article also reports that Dawes had put into Ambonya because of sickness amongst his crew, and that he too had died of the disease.
 Another source confirms that Victoria was Lucy Maria.

 The British prizes were sold in India.